Manuscript Submission Guidelines

 The Scholarly Teacher presents content in three ways:

-Quick read Teaching Tips
+Infographics: Quick Read Teaching Tips

-We encourage submissions from educators willing to contribute brief teaching tip that improves teaching and student learning.
+We encourage submissions from educators willing to contribute a teaching tip that improves teaching and student learning.
 Please format your infographic sized to 800 x 2000 pixels and allow space for the Scholarly Teacher graphic identity to be placed below your credit.

 Systematic improvement of effective teaching is incomplete without recognizing the student experience.
 As such, we welcome the submission of posts written by students, describing specific experiences that result in more challenges or more significant achievements in today's classroom.
 Including student voices in our reflections about pedagogy is necessary to both enhance and enrich our pursuit of quality education.
 The length of a student submission should be 750-1000 words.